Druva21/Pyschedulize/README.md

 ---

-## Basic Steps to Deploy an Application Using Chef
+## Basic Steps to Deploy this Application Using Chef

 - Install Chef Workstation
 - Create a Chef Repository